A beautiful lens flare adds magic to a photo, but sometimes the results can be inconsistent. Luckily, it’s easy to add a lens flare in Photoshop.

 In general, lens flares can be distracting and ruin your image.
 But there are other times when they add interest to your pictures.
 So if the conditions are appropriate, you can use them for creative purposes.

 Sure, adding lens flare Photoshop is easy.
-But you’ll save a lot of time if you can produce it in-camera in the first place.
+But you’ll save a lot of time if you can produce it manually in the first place.

 Make sure that your subject obstructs the light source just enough so you don’t end up blowing out your photos.
 But at the same time, there should be at least some beams peeking from behind to produce lens flares.

-The overall appearance of your lens flares will depend on your aperture.
+The overall appearance of this effect will depend on your aperture.
 If you use a wide opening such as f/1.8, expect it to look like a glowing orb.
 But if you choose a small aperture size such as f/16 or f/22, you can expect a star-shaped effect.

 Both types of lens flares look good, so it all depends on your preference which one you want to use.
 But in general, an orb flare works well with portraits.
 At the same time, a star-shaped version is ideal for landscapes.